MicrosoftDocs/cpp-docs/docs/cpp/object-lifetime-and-resource-management-modern-cpp.md

 ### Stack-based lifetime

-In modern C++, *stack-based scope* is a powerful way to write robust code because it combines automatic *stack lifetime* and *data member lifetime* with high efficiency—lifetime tracking is essentially free of overhead.
+In modern C++, *stack-based scope* is a powerful way to write robust code because it combines automatic *stack lifetime* and *data member lifetime* with high efficiency—lifetime tracking that is essentially free of overhead.
 Heap object lifetime requires diligent manual management and can be the source of resource leaks and inefficiencies, especially when you are working with raw pointers.
 Consider this code, which demonstrates stack-based scope:

 ```cpp
 class widget {